Have a Question?

 What amounts are reported in Box 5?

-Box 5 includes all scholarships and grants that have been posted to your student account during calendar year 2015.
+Box 5 includes all scholarships and grants that have been posted to your student account during the calendar year.
 This box may also include payments from outside agencies, for scholarships, VA Benefit payments, or other tuition payments made by third party agencies.

 Why is my Social Security Number (SSN) or Individual Taxpayer Identification Number (ITIN) required for the form 1098-T tax form?